What Is Religion?

 It’s one thing to believe in God.
 To believe that he exists.
 Many people do, even if their understanding of him is hazy.
 No surprise here since if we are to master any subject, dedicated study is required.
 Yes, many people believe that God exists, but to profess a religion means not only to recognize and confess that God exists, but to trust in him!
 To depend on him for every good thing, for every need of body and soul, for time and eternity.
 It means to believe that your life, and indeed all of history is guided by his invisible hand.

 Sin, in a word, is the violation of God’s will.
 It is rebellion and mutiny against our True and Good God and Father.
-As Scripture teaches the matter the Evil One, in the form of a Serpent, tempted Eve to reject her God and his command.
+As Scripture teaches the matter the Evil One, in the form of a Serpent, tempted the Woman to reject her God and his command.
 To which she succumbed, and so did Adam by her temptation.

 The problem with sin is that it is deadly.
 It causes spiritual death.
 It is the violent divorce of man from his God.
 Man's separation from the source of his life, and satisfaction.
 The further problem with sin is that it is hereditary.
 It is congenital.
 It is passed down from generation to generation, parent to child, and the entire race (and all creation besides) is infected by it; and suffers as a result of it.
 Sin is at the root of every problem the world knows.